-Another favourite amongst Auckland holiday-makers, the Coromandel Peninsula is just a short 2.5-hour drive from downtown Auckland.
+Another favourite amongst Auckland holiday-makers, the Coromandel Peninsula is just a short 2.5-hour drive from our Auckland City car rental branch.
 Despite the proximity, it feels a thousand miles apart.
 Escape the hustle and bustle and discover craggy mountains cloaked in native forest and a huge coastline of golden sandy beaches.
 Two must-do activities on the peninsula:

 - Take the hike to Cathedral Cove – you won’t be disappointed

 - Dig your own hot tub at Hot Water Beach and sit back and relax